 However, all that selection can get overwhelming, so if you just want a basic kibble, Pedigree is much less likely to flummox you.

-Unless you’re extremely price-conscious, Purina is the clear winner.
+Unless you’re extremely price-conscious, when pitting Pedigree vs Purina for the best dog food option, Purina is the clear winner.

-It’s a better food, and it uses higher-quality ingredients.
+It’s better food, and it uses higher-quality ingredients.
 Most dogs seem to prefer it as well.

-In some ways, it feels unfair to compare these two foods, as they both clearly have different aims.
+In some ways, it feels unfair to compare Pedigree and Purina dog food, as they both have different aims.
 Pedigree is designed to be affordable, while Purina is intended to be nutritious and delicious.